FBI considers FaceApp ‘potential counterintelligence threat’ due to Russian connection

 “The FBI considers any mobile application or similar product developed in Russia, such as FaceApp, to be a potential counterintelligence threat, based on the data the product collects, its privacy and terms of use policies, and the legal mechanisms available to the Government of Russia that permits access to data within Russia’s borders,” wrote Jill C. Tyson, assistant director for the bureau’s Office of Congressional Affairs.

-Russia’s intelligence services maintain “robust cyber exploitation capabilities,” including the ability to “remotely access all communications and servers on Russian networks,” Mr. Tyson added.
+Russia’s intelligence services maintain “robust cyber exploitation capabilities,” including the ability to “remotely access all communications and servers on Russian networks,” Ms. Tyson added.

 Developed by Wireless Lab, a company based in St. Petersburg, FaceApp was launched in 2017.
 Several celebrities shared photographs on social media this summer that had been manipulated using the app to alter their appearances, sparking a surge in popularity and scrutiny alike that saw Mr. Schumer raising concerns with both the FBI and FTC in July.